rs126/RsM22LabCS408/README.md

 locally.
 This will allow you to see changes in real-time as you make them.
 There is no need to run a build process or refresh the page manually.
 Additionally, you do not need to setup a local server to run the project.

+Debugging and code modification can be done in real time while viewing the webpage.
+This can be done by clicking the icon on the left with the play button and the bug and then clicking debug.

 ## Testing